- More may be in danger, U.N. secretary-general says

 - U.N. peacekeepers have been in Ivory Coast since 2004

-Seven peacekeepers from Niger were killed Friday in an ambush in southwestern Ivory Coast, and more may be in danger, U.N.
+Seven Nigerian peacekeepers were killed Friday in an ambush in southwestern Ivory Coast, and more may be in danger, U.N.
 Secretary-General Ban Ki-moon said.

-"These brave soldiers have died in the service of peace," Ban said.
+"These brave soldiers have died in the service of peace," he said.
 "I condemn this attack in the strongest possible terms."

 Ban called on the government of Ivory Coast "to do its utmost to identify the perpetrators and hold them accountable."